There are two main types of energy contracts available for Queensland residential and small business customers:

 There are a number of separate elements that can be included in electricity pricing, such as the price for electricity used, network charges and service charges.
 If you are comparing prices, make sure you check what has been included and what is excluded from your offer.

 All energy retailers who offer a market contract set their own 'market' prices.
 You should compare these prices against the Queensland Government's regulated price.

 The electricity you use is measured in kilowatt-hours (kWh) or megawatt-hours (MWh).
 A unit price is the price per kWh or MWh.
 This is how you will be able to compare prices from different retailers against the Queensland Government's regulated price.
 Check your recent bills to see how much energy you usually consume - and don't forget you may use more or less electricity in summer or winter.

-The Queensland Competition Authority has developed a price comparator so you can compare electricity prices offered by Queensland energy retailers.
-See our Questions to ask when comparing contracts.
+The Australian Energy Regulator has developed a price comparator Energy Made Easy so you can compare electricity prices offered by Queensland energy retailers.
+Read more about Comparing energy contracts.

 What happens once you have signed the contract?

 Once you have signed a contract, your energy retailer must give you a written disclosure statement.
 It should be in plain English and explain key terms of the contract, including prices, service levels, bill frequency, duration of the contract, available payment methods, fees and charges and early termination penalties.

 If you sign up with a new energy retailer, your contract will usually start after your next meter read.
 You should receive a final bill from your old retailer and a welcome letter from your new retailer to let you know your new contract has begun.
 Normally, this process can take a few months to complete.
 See Switching retailers.